Data policies enable compliance with regulations such as

 HIGHas the impact to the business

-- Applying this policy to all topics containing the field
+- Applying this policy to the field

 Data policies in action